vende11s/Dupnix-3/README.md

 - go to `https://api.telegram.org/bot<api Token>/getUpdates`
 - Find the `"id":` number, that's ur `chat_id`
 ### Json
-- You need to create a json file, [dupnix-config.json](Dupnix%203/dupnix-config.json) is a template
+- You need to create a json file which name is `dupnix-config.json`, in releases there is a template
     - `autostart <true/false>` automatically installs the Dupnix and runs it every pc boot
     - `hide_terminal <true/false>` who would expect that it hides the terminal?
     - `refresh_rate <seconds>` how often Dupnix checks if you sent some message